Textualize/textual/docs/introduction.md

 python intro01.py
 ```

-The command prompt should disappear and you will see a blank screen.
-It will look something like the following:
+The command prompt should disappear and you will see a blank screen:

 ```{.textual path="docs/examples/introduction/intro01.py"}